davisjam/davisjam.github.io/_pages/join-lab.md

 1. Why are you interested in my lab in particular?
 2. What experience do you have in research? (e.g., teaching yourself new things, reading technical papers)
-3. What experience do you have in building software? (e.g., internships, projects).
-(Have you worked professionally?
+3. What experience do you have in engineering software? (*Have you worked professionally?
+Done an internship?
 Have you compiled the Linux kernel?
 Do you have an Android app to demonstrate?
 Have you read the Node.js source code?
 Have you contributed to an open-source project?
-Are you skilled in using a machine learning framework?)
+Are you skilled in using a machine learning framework?*)
 4. How much time do you have available to work in my lab (hours/week), and how long do you anticipate doing so? (semesters, years?)
 5. Which project(s) listed on my website are you interested in?
 Why?
 (Or explain a project you would like to pursue under my mentorship)